 How can I respond to the climate crisis?

 Below are some ways you can help manage your feelings.
 They may not work for everyone and if you are still feeling unsure about how to deal with your feelings, speak to a friend, a family member or your GP.

 Know you are not alone

 You are not alone in how you are feeling.
 Your feelings matter and they make sense.
 It shows that you care about others and the world around you.

 Talk about it

 Talking to people can be reassuring and can improve your self-esteem and your confidence.
 Talk with friends and family about your concerns and encourage them to take climate action.
 If you’re feeling overwhelmed, they may advise you speak with your GP or a counsellor.

 This guide from Climate Outreach on how to have a climate change conversation can help with these conversations.
-Here are many positive stories from a team that put events and science driving the day's news in a larger context.
+Read stories of progress and hope from Future Crunch and The Daily Crunch.

 Physical activity can help your mood.
 Activities could include going for a walk, cycling, running or yoga.
 Join a friend or a local group to keep active or incorporate physical activity in your travel.

 It’s easy to keep reading about the climate crisis and to hear about it.
 It can even be seen around you through flooding or fires.
 Try to focus your mind on other things you enjoy.
 It may help to write down all of your worries before you try to switch off.
 It can be hard to empty your mind so practice switching off regularly.